tvandera/OpenMPI/README.md

 Possible problems
 =================
-There could well be bits of mpi.h that are missing, this is a fork of an old repository and hasn't been thoroughly checked.
-If you find anything, please tell!
+There could well be bits of mpi.h that are missing, this is a fork of an old repository and hasn't been thoroughly checked apart from the contents of the ```examples``` directory.
+If you find anything isn't where it should be, please tell!
 The same goes for any simple program that you know should work but mysteriously fails.